aravindhram88/pi-hole-on-pi4/README.md

 ### 5. Configure Router DNS
 - Log into your router’s admin panel
 - Set Primary DNS to your Pi-hole IP address
-- Disable IPv6 DNS or configure it to use Pi-hole if supporte
+- Disable IPv6 DNS or configure it to use Pi-hole if supported

 ### 6. Verify Installation